yuanboli233/interdyck_graph_reduce/README.md

 ./graph_reduce.sh
 ```

-Then resulting graph is in current.dot
+Then the resulting graph is in current.dot